NoyaRoeT/edu-kv/kv-edu/docs/BTree.md

 Represents a B+ tree.

 TODO: BTree will interact with BNodes only and not directly with the page manager.

-## Design plan
-BTree will request a page from PageManager, PageManager will return a BNode that is used to send R/W requests to PageManager.
-PageManager will be a singleton that is globally accessible.

 ## Current Issues